 This section describes the tasks for initial setup and configuration of the Dell EMC system.
-The section also provides general steps to set up the system and the reference guides for detailed information.
+The sections provide general steps that you must complete to set up the system and the reference guides for detailed information.

 - Setting up the system

 - iDRAC configuration

 - Resources to install operating system